dice-group/CostFed/README.md

 The SQCFramework live demo comprise the following two main applications:
  * The endpoint manager is is available [here](http://manager.costfed.aksw.org).
 Using endpoint manager you can select the endpoints to be included in the federation.
 Also it allows to create/update CostFed's indexes.
  * The query formulator/executer is availble [here](http://costfed.aksw.org).
 This is the main interface which allows executing both federated and non-federated queries.

+ To help user, we provided some federated queries [here](http://costfed.aksw.org/rdf4j-workbench/repositories/costfed/saved-queries) from FedBench and LargeRDFBench which can be directly executed.
 ### How to Run CostFed?
 * Checkout: the source code and import as new maven project. it will create three sub-projects, i.e, costfed, fex, and semagrow-bench.
 * Create Index: Since CostFed is an index-assisted appraoch, the first step is to generate an index for all the endpoints in hand.
 The index generation, updation is given costfed/src/main/java/org/aksw/simba/quetsal/util/TBSSSummariesGenerator.java.
 Note for FedBench, LargeRDFBench, the index is already given at costfed/summaries/sum-localhost.n3.